-Decorative images must still have an ALT tag, but it is left empty (or you can input a single space).
-Screen readers and other technologies will recognize the empty ALT tag, identify the image as decorative and skip over it.
+All images must have an ALT tag (aka ALT attribute).
+However, for decorative images, the ALT tag should be empty (a single empty space works, too).
+Screen readers and other technologies will recognize an empty ALT tag, identify the image as decorative and skip over it.

-To determine if an image is decorative: Ask yourself what information would be lost without the image.
-If none, it's decorative.
-For instance, all of the images below are decorative:
+To determine if an image is decorative, ask yourself what useful information would be lost without the image.
+If none, the image is decorative.
+For instance, all of the images below are decorative.

 Call us at 480-965-0000.

 |The stock photo of a woman smiling conveys no information and has no function.
 It is strictly eye candy.|

 |The horizontal line separates content visually.
 It conveys no new information and has no function or meaning beyond appearance.|

 |Don't forget to watch our calendar of events!||The image is used to visually highlight a block of text and has no real meaning beyond appearance.|

 Rich-text toolbars (also called WYSIWYG or formatting toolbars), like this one from Canvas, make uploading images much easier.

 Meaningful images: When uploading meaningful images to a page using a rich-text toolbar, always add an equivalent text description in the ALT field.